backstage/backstage/docs/integrations/gitlab/org.md

         group: org/teams # Required for gitlab.com when `orgEnabled: true`.
 Optional for self managed.
 Must not end with slash.
 Accepts only groups under the provided path (which will be stripped)
         groupPattern: '[\s\S]*' # Optional.
 Filters found groups based on provided pattern.
 Defaults to `[\s\S]*`, which means to not filter anything
         groupListApiParameters: # Optional.
 Pass parameters to the listGroups api call used to get the list of available groups
-          all_available: true # Show all the groups you have access to (defaults to false for authenticated users, true for administrators)
+          all_available: true # Optional.
+Show all the groups you have access to (defaults to false for authenticated users, true for administrators)
-          search: '' # Return the list of authorized groups matching the search criteria
+          search: '' # Optional.
+Return the list of authorized groups matching the search criteria
-          owned: true # Limit to groups explicitly owned by the current user.
+          owned: true # Optional.
+Limit to groups explicitly owned by the current user.
-          min_access_level: 10 # Limit to groups where current user has at least this role.
+          min_access_level: 10 # Optional.
+Limit to groups where current user has at least this role.
-          top_level_only: false # Limit to top level groups, excluding all subgroups
+          top_level_only: false # Optional.
+Limit to top level groups, excluding all subgroups
 ```

 ### Groups